 Astoria Commerce & Culture

 Astoria boasts a panoply of cuisine.
-The neighborhood’s enviable array of restaurants quite literally puts an entire world of cuisine in your hands, from Instagrammably-indulgent gastropubs to time-tested favorites around for generations.
+The neighborhood’s enviable array of restaurants puts an entire world of food in your hands, from Instagrammably-indulgent gastropubs to time-tested generational favorites.
 You’ll find the greatest varieties along 30th Avenue, Ditmars Boulevard, and around the Broadway-Steinway subway stop.
-Grab second-to-none noshes and head for Astoria Park, a recreation-filled oasis between the Triboro and Hell Gate bridges that’s ideal for countless activities—if only just kicking back.
-Aside from being the company town of America’s most celebrated piano maker, the Astoria zeitgeist is also inextricably tied to filmmaking, as evidenced by the still-functioning Kaufman Astoria Studios and the neighboring Museum of Moving Image, which celebrates the neighborhood’s recurring role on the silver screen.
+Grab second-to-none noshes and head for Astoria Park, a recreation-filled oasis between the Triboro and Hell Gate bridges ideal for countless activities—if only just kicking back.
+Aside from being the company town of America’s most celebrated piano maker, the Astoria zeitgeist is also inextricably tied to filmmaking.
+This link is evidenced by the still-functioning Kaufman Astoria Studios and the neighboring Museum of Moving Image, which celebrates the neighborhood’s recurring role on the silver screen.
 Another popular hangout is Socrates Sculpture Park, showcasing large-scale sculptural installations on the waterfront.